futoin/specs/draft/ftn6_iface_executor_concept.md

     * INFO_HAVE_RAW_RESULT - boolean - have raw result (e.g. should open rawOutput())
     * INFO_CHANNEL_CONTEXT - persistent channel context (e.g. WebSockets
 1. map params() - return reference to request parameter map
-1. map result() - return reference to response parameter map
+1. map result([replace]) - return reference to response parameter map
+    - NOTE: replaced result may be of any type expected by interface definition
 1. map info() - return reference to info parameter map, keys (defined as const with INFO_ prefix):
     * Note: info() is not merged to AsyncSteps only for minor security reasons
 1. stream rawInput() - return raw input stream or throws error